|Office of the Sheriff

 Lincoln, NE 68508

 Upon receipt of process, pertinent information is recorded in a computerized processing system.
 All process must have advanced fees or an attorney account to bill or it will be sent back to the court without service.
 The system records the employee number of the entry person, attorney information, case information, and specific service information, as well as the deputy assigned the paper.
 The four process deputies serve the majority of the process received by the Civil Division.
 The geographical area for service is primarily within the city limits of Lincoln and is divided into four districts.
 These districts are delineated to more evenly distribute the number of services among the deputies and reduce their travel time/mileage between attempts.
 When the deputy serves the papers, or when the statutory return date is reached with no service having been made, a return is sent to the court for every paper received.
 Return information is also computerized and accessible online at the Civil Process Inquiry webpage.

 Civil deputies are commissioned deputies with the same law enforcement powers as patrol deputies.
 They utilize the same vehicles, uniforms, and equipment as deputies in other divisions.
 In addition to their process duties, deputies in the Civil Division monitor ongoing calls for service for the Sheriff's Office and assist as backup when practical.
 Because their duties are primarily in the city of Lincoln, civil deputies also have the opportunity to assist the Lincoln Police Department and other law enforcement agencies on occasion.
 Our Civil Division support staff also has additional duties to those involved in the processing of civil papers.
-They are responsible for the Sheriff's Office's accounting services and the handling of the public Sheriff Sales and Distress Warrants.
+They are responsible for the Sheriff's Office's accounting services and the handling of the public Sheriff Sales and collecting back taxes per Distress Warrants issued by the Treasurer’s Office.